Communist Party of Indonesia: After 1965

-After initial sporadic resistance, the PKI was paralyzed after the 1965-1966 killings.
+After initial sporadic resistance, the PKI was paralyzed after the 1965–1966 killings.
 The party's leadership was crippled at all levels, leaving many of its former supporters and sympathizers disillusioned, leaderless and disorganized.
 The remnants of the party politburo issued a September 1966 statement of self-criticism, criticizing the party's previous cooperation with the Sukarno regime.
 After Aidit and Njoto were killed, Sudisman (the fourth-ranking PKI leader before October 1963) took over the party's leadership.
-He attempted to rebuild the party on a base of interlocking groups of three members, but made little progress before he was captured in December 1966 and sentenced to death in 1967.
+He attempted to rebuild the party on a base of interlocking groups of three members but made little progress before he was captured in December 1966 and sentenced to death in 1967.

 Some PKI members took refuge in an isolated region south of Blitar in East Java after the crackdown on the party.
 Among the leaders in Blitar were the Politburo member Rewang, the party theorist Oloan Hutapea and the East Java leader Ruslan Widjajasastra.
 Blitar was an underdeveloped area where the PKI had strong peasant support, and the military was unaware that the PKI had consolidated there.
 The PKI leaders were joined by Lieutenant Colonel Pratomo, the former commander of the Pandeglang military district in West Java, who helped provide military training for the local communists.
 Violence erupted in Blitar in March 1968, as local peasants attacked leaders and members of Nahdlatul Ulama (NU) in retaliation for the role it had played in anti-communist persecution; about 60 NU members were killed.
 According to Australian political scientist Harold Crouch, it was unlikely that the killings of NU members in Blitar had been ordered by the PKI leaders.
 The military became aware of the PKI enclave and crushed it by mid-1968.

-Some party members were outside Indonesia at the time of the 30 September events; a sizeable delegation had traveled to the People's Republic of China to participate in the anniversary celebration of the Chinese Revolution.
+Some party members were outside Indonesia at the time of the 30 September events; a sizeable delegation had traveled to the People's Republic of China to participate in the anniversary celebration of the Chinese Communist Revolution.
 Others had left Indonesia to study in Eastern Europe, particularly Albania.
 Although the party apparatus continued to function in exile, it was largely isolated from political developments in Indonesia.
 In Java, some villages that were known refuges for members (or suspected sympathizers) were identified by authorities and closely watched for a long time.

 As of 2004, former PKI members remained blacklisted from many occupations (including government jobs).
 During his presidency, Abdurrahman Wahid invited PKI exiles to return to Indonesia in 1999 and proposed the removal of restrictions on the open discussion of communist ideology.
 In arguing for the removal of the ban, Wahid cited Indonesia's original 1945 constitution (which did not prohibit, or specifically mention, communism).
 Wahid's proposal was vigorously opposed by some sectors of Indonesian society, especially conservative Islamic groups.
 In an April 2000 protest, the Indonesian Islamic Front rallied ten thousand people in Jakarta against Wahid's proposal.
 The army did not immediately reject the proposal, promising a "comprehensive and meticulous study" of the idea.